Bukafelos/My-DRL-Project-1/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the trained agent must get an average score of +13 over 100 consecutive episodes.

+### Instructions

+I made this project in the workspace provided by Udacity.
+The Unity Environment was already installed in the workspace.
+So it is sufficient to copy all files to the workspace and open the files Navigation.ipynb and run the code cells.

+The resulting training weights will be saved as a file named My_Weights.pth under the same path.

+### File Descriptions

+My_Model.py defines the DQN model architecture My_DQN_Agent.py defines how the agent takes actions based on the policy and learns based on feedback from the environment Navigation.ipynb runs the environemt and trains the agent.
+This is the main code to solve the environment My_Weights.pth contains the weights for the final DQN